Massachusetts Substance Abuse Nursing CEU

 Massachusetts State-Mandated Courses

-Prescription Drug Abuse: Opioid Diversion and Best-Practice Prescribing
+Prescription Drug and Controlled Substance Abuse: Opioid Diversion and Best-Practice Prescribing

 Massachusetts License Renewal Information

 As per the MA Board of Registration in Nursing, Massachussetts nurses need 15 hours of continuing education each renewal period.
 Registered nurses (RN) renew bi-annually in even-numbered years on the nurse's birthday.
 Licensed practical nurses (LPN) renew bi-annually in odd-numbered years on the nurse's birthday.

 Mandatory Continuing Education Requirement: